Yahya-96/MyDevops/Linux/OverTheWire Bandit Game level 4-5.md

-# OverTheWire Bandit - Level 4-5
+# OverTheWire Bandit Game - Level 4-5

 ## The Objective :
 Find the password in order to progress to the next level.
 The password for the next level is stored in the only human-readable file in the inhere directory.